ruslo/hunter/docs/overview/customization/hunter-id.rst

 +-------------+-------------------+--------------+----------+------------------------------------------+

 ..
 [1] Yep, same version but different URL/SHA1.
-No conficts.
+No conflicts.

 Message in logs: